 - Both treadmills have the same running tread space.
 With a tread size of 60 inches by 22 inches.

 - Both have the same max speed and incline.
-With no decline option.
+But the F85 has a -6 % decline running option.

 - The F85 has a stronger 4hp motor.
 Compared to a 3.25hp motor on the F65.